vitostamatti/pydes/README.md

 ## Todos/Ideas
-- complete docs
+- [ ] more docs
-- add "speed" to the simulation
+- [ ] add simulation speed
-- add predifined records on components
+- [ ] add predifined records on components
-- add more components: Server, Source, Sink ...
+- [ ] add components: Server, Source, Sink ...
-- create a module for Network (nodes and links) components
+- [ ] add a Network module with nodes and links.
-- generate components with cli tool for faster developement and automatic boilerplate (other new package)
-- dependency injection